garygriswold/Bible.js/README.md

 Repository Structure
 --------------------

-BibleAppNW - (Obsolete, will be deleted soon) This is a Node/WebKit App, which will run as a local (not browser) application on desktop computers.
-This is where the original development is often done, because of the ease of development in this environment.

 Docs - This directory contains critical how-to instructions.

 Library - This is the common javascript library.
 Many projects contain a shell script that copies all of the files that they need from this Library.